 (c) No compliance schedule may allow emissions on a permanent basis in excess of applicable standards and rules.

-(2) If a negotiated schedule of compliance cannot be established, the Department may set a show cause hearing as provided by ORS 468.090 at a date and time designated as to why an order implementing a schedule proposed by the Department should not be adopted, or take such other authorized action as may be warranted.
+(2) If a negotiated schedule of compliance cannot be established, DEQ may commence enforcement proceedings as provided by ORS 468.090 or take such other authorized action as may be warranted.